 The first week of October brings with it the reminder that millions of Canadians live with mental illnesses every day.

-CMHA Durham joins individuals and organizations worldwide to celebrate the history, courage and diversity of lesbian, gay, bisexual, trans and queer identified (LGBTQ) individuals for Pride Month in June.
+CMHA Durham joins individuals and organizations across Ontario to celebrate Seniors Month in June.